Saturday, October 29, 2022

 Ryanair

-Thirteen years ago, a Ryanair flight took me from the riads of Marrakech to the apple orchards of East Anglia despite my best intentions.
-Like now, I guess my only excuse is that the airline gave me an offer that I could not refuse.
-Checking in at Arlanda tonight, I got to witness first-hand the insane amounts of “ancillary revenue” that Ryanair is able to collect as almost every other passenger had to pay for checking bags or having boarding passes printed.
+Thirteen years ago, a Ryanair flight carried me from the riads of Marrakech to the apple orchards of East Anglia, despite my best intentions.
+Like now, my only excuse is that the airline made me an offer I could not refuse.
+Checking in at Arlanda tonight, I witnessed first-hand the extraordinary amounts of “ancillary revenue” Ryanair manages to extract, as almost every other passenger seemed to be paying for checked bags or for having boarding passes printed.

 Labels: